Top

 your title goes here

-1. Select the template.
+1. Select the Pop-up template.

 2. Enter a name for the Pop-up segment by clicking the Untitled Pop-up text on top.